-Biomass reduction for resin gland plants used in a huge range of botanical products is a first crucial step in the actual manufacturing process.
+Botanical or cosmetic extraction equipment, best for sale.
+Tackles biomass reduction of resin gland plants used in a broad range of botanical products fast with very pure yields.
+Extraction or separation needs to be done right.
 Botanical extracting equipment comes in a number of performance and price ranges.
-Our TOR botanical extracting machines are the industry’s top performing, best engineered units, yet are affordable, and you quickly recoup your investment in our equipment.
-We offer extraordinary customer support, and the price is low cost for startups or established businesses.
-The TOR comes in two sizes – one larger for processing higher volume loads and one smaller for lesser output requirements.
-Both machines feature our patented CO2 and H2O or dry ice extraction methods, performed on superior technology that is designed for longevity.
+Our TOR botanical extracting machines are the industry’s top performing, best engineered units, yet are affordable, and you can rapidly recoup your investment in our equipment.
+We offer excellent customer support.
+The price is budget-wise low cost for startups or established businesses.
+Our for sale TOR comes in two sizes to buy – one larger for processing higher volume loads and one smaller for lesser output requirements.
+Both machines feature our patented CO2 and H2O or dry ice extraction methods, performed with superb engineering designed for serve your business for many years of constant use.

-Chamomile, comfrey, lavender, mint, hops and basil are among the dozens of botanicals with resin glands that can be economically run through our machines.
-For botanical products from tinctures, salves, edibles, oils, topicals and concentrates, our TOR machines are the workhorses that will power your output and increase your business and profits.
+Botanical extraction equipment for chamomile, comfrey, lavender, mint, hops and basil (among the dozens of botanicals with resin glands that can be economically run through our machines).
+For botanical products from tinctures, salves, edibles, oils, topicals and concentrates, our TOR machines are the workhorses that will increase your output thus leading to higher profits.

 Tinctures - What Are They And How Do You Use Them?